Mahesank/tradeix_api_demo/README.md

 # tradeix_api_demo

-This is test project for AIP demo using Rest Assured and Jnuit.
+This is a test project for AIP demo using Rest Assured and Jnuit.

 ##  Language
  Java 1.8.